 This warning system is very helpful in dangerous situations.

-We believe what our brain is signaling us and we let us stop by negative thoughts and fear.
+We believe what our brain is signaling us and we let us stop going for our dreams by negative thoughts and fear.

 Let’s imagine you have a goal you want to reach and experience fear and negative thoughts around it.

-Your goal is to quit your 9 to 5 and to build a small business instead.
+Your goal is to quit your 9 to 5 job and to build a small business instead.

 The fearful thoughts around it could be: